erickpaulus/text-line-segmentation/README.md

 ## Usage
 Below are guidelines for extracting text lines and reproducing the experiments.

 The `run_LS_singleImage.py`  script performs the text line segmentation of an input image using a trained model.
-The parameters of this script are the following:
+Some parameters of this script are the following:

 | Parameter    | Default | Description                      |